lorcalhost/BTB-manager-telegram/README.md

 # If the bot is running on a server you may want to keep it running even after ssh connection is closed by using nohup
 $ nohup python3 -m btb_manager_telegram &

-# If you are using a virtual environment for the binance trade bot you can specify the python binary path
+# If you are using a virtual environment for the binance trade bot you can specify the Python binary path
 $ python3 -m btb_manager_telegram --python_path=/home/pi/binance-trade-bot/venv/bin/python
 ```